nour-developer1/Youtube-spam-comment-detection/README.md

 ## Results
 - The model with the best performance was identified based on evaluation metrics.
-- Insights gained from EDA and text cleaning highlighted patterns in spam comments.
+- Insights gained from EDA and text cleaning highlighted patterns in spam .